-Following Allison, Watkins suggests at least one possible answer to the question of whether one is "really" free.
-As he explains, "At this point, the proponent of the [two standpoint] interpretation could claim . . . that this last set of questions is illegitimate, perhaps suggesting that one would have to adopt either a God's-eye viewpoint or stand outside of all standpoints so as to determine the accuracy or inaccuracy of each one" (Watkins: 322; see too Korsgaard 176).
-To some extent, this response is certainly correct, in that one cannot have knowledge - in Kant's technical sense - about what the world is like "in itself," so if what is meant by "are we really free?" is "what can we know about what the self is like in itself?" then the answer is surely that we cannot know anything.
+Following Allison, Watkins suggests one possible answer to the question of whether one is "really" free.
+As he explains,

+At this point, the proponent of the [two-standpoint] interpretation could claim...that this last set of questions is illegitimate, perhaps suggesting that one would have to adopt either a God's-eye viewpoint or stand outside of all standpoints so as to determine the accuracy or inaccuracy of each one.
+(Watkins 2005, p.
+322; cf. Korsgaard 1996a, p.
+176)

+To some extent, this response is correct, in that one cannot have knowledge-in Kant's technical sense-about what the world is like "in itself," so if what is meant by "are we really free?" is "what can we know about what the self is like in itself?" then the answer is surely that we cannot know anything.